 – Margaret Island and Margaret Bridge *

-After the Chain Bridge, the Margaret Bridge is the second permanent bridge in Budapest.
+The Margaret Bridge is the second permanent bridge in Budapest after the Chain Bridge.

-Unlike the first, his style is defined neo-baroque.
-Marble and wood are the masters and all of its appearance seems much more “silent”, modest, elegantly less striking.
+Its architectural style is neo-baroque.
+Marble and wood dominate the structure, but its overall appearance seems much more subtle and humble, making it less striking.

-The bridge connects the mainland with the small island that for so long was only a green patch in the impetuous heart of the Danube.
+The bridge connects the mainland with Margaret Island, a green patch in the middle of the Danube.

-The inhabitants of Budapest love it for the peace and tranquility that distinguish it, but also for its park full of spas, recreation areas and bars.
+The locals love to go there not only for its peace and tranquility, but also because its park abounds with spas, recreation areas and bars.

-Two and a half kilometers long and five hundreds meters wide, it is a city green lung and an excellent destination to get out of the chaos of Pest and mass tourism.
+Margaret Island is only 2.5 kilometers long and 500 meters wide, it is a precious green lung and an excellent destination if you want to escape the chaos of Pest and the ever present mass tourism.

 – Memento Park *